 However, we may use some logic.
 Let’s assume that a test-taker has no idea what ATP actually is so they cannot eliminate it.
 The student will have to put it away (no choice) and ask himself: Okay, could I become lucky here?

 Am I able to eliminate any other answer choices?
-Well, there is the starch and maybe he remembers that starch and lipids are non-related, different entities.
+Well, there is the starch, and maybe he remembers that starch and lipids are non-related, different entities.

 Things are either a starch or a lipid.
 Probably, they won’t gel well.
-I remember also, that starch must be broken down.
+I also remember that starch must be broken down.

 Starch is not an energy source that’s readily available, so let me eliminate G.